 The DELF and DALF test 4 categories: Listening, Reading, Writing, and Speaking.
-The tests get longer the more advanced you are, with an A1 exam taking an hour and 20 minutes, and a B2 taking two and a half hours.
+The tests get longer the more advanced you are, with an A1 written exam taking an hour and 20 minutes, and a B2 taking two and a half hours.
 The DALF has a duration of 3.5-4 hours.

 Test dates are chosen by the French government, and primarily available in June and December, and sometimes March.
 You will have to check with your local testing center to see when exams are available.
 Exam costs are set by the French government as well, and currently range from $120 (for A1) to $220 (for C2).
 Both exams are valid for life.
 Check for local test centers here.

-The TCF (Test de connaissance du français) and TEF (Test d’Evaluation de Français) are not broken up by level, but instead designed to assess your level on a sliding scale, with the test questions increasing in difficulty as the exam goes on.
-They are organized by private companies, and so tend to be more expensive than the DELF and DALF.
-They are also only valid for 2 years.
-Unlike DELF and DALF, which are written exams, TCF and TEF are taken on a computer.
+TCF exams (Test de connaissance du français) and TEF exams (Test d’Evaluation de Français) are not broken up by level, but instead designed to assess your French language skills on a sliding scale, with the test questions increasing in difficulty as the exam goes on.
+The TEF and TCF are extremely similar, and there are no major differences between the two.
+Both TEF and TCF exam results are valid for applying for permanent residency or citizenship in France and Canada.

-The TCF has 3 mandatory tests: Listening Comprehension, Command of lexical and grammatical structures, and Reading Comprehension, which together clock in at an hour and 25 minutes.
+The TCF exam has 3 mandatory tests: Listening Comprehension, Command of lexical and grammatical structures, and Reading Comprehension, which together clock in at an hour and 25 minutes.
 There are two additional tests you can opt for, Written Expression (1 hour) and Oral Expression (12 min).
 FIAF NY currently offers the compulsory tests for $215, additional exams for $115 each, or all five exams for $385.
-Search for test centers here.

 If you’re looking to get very specific, there are also special tests designed for industries like Business, International Relations, and Tourism/Hospitality.
 You can find more information here.